 Thomas’ highlights of that 1988 season look like someone playing Madden on rookie mode.
 He was bigger, faster and stronger than everybody on the field.
 In his final regular season game against Texas A&M, Thomas had five sacks and recovered a fumble to stamp his legacy that this season is still the greatest ever.

-Thomas went on to be the fourth-overall pick in the 1989 NFL Draft and played 11 Hall of Fame seasons of pro football wearing No. 58 for the Kansas City Chiefs.
-He made the Pro Bowl nine times, recorded 126.5 career sacks as one of the best pass rushers ever, and set the NFL record with seven sacks in a single game against the Seattle Seahawks on November 11, 1990.
+Thomas went on to be the fourth-overall pick in the 1989 NFL Draft and played 11 Hall-of-Fame seasons of pro football wearing No. 58 for the Kansas City Chiefs.
+The linebacker made the Pro Bowl nine times, recorded 126.5 career sacks as one of the best pass rushers ever.
 Thomas was named the NFL Man of the Year in 1993, which honors one pro football player per year for their charity work and volunteering in the community.

 He died on February 8, 2000 of a pulmonary embolism caused from a blood clot that formed in his legs after he was paralyzed during a car accident.
 Thomas was posthumously inducted into both the Pro Football Hall of Fame and College Football Hall of Fame.